serverlessworkflow/specification/specification.md

 errors.
 This means that you do not have to define a retry strategy for actions for them to have retried, it's included by default.
 Users can still define a custom retry strategy for each action via the `retryRef` property.

-If a retry strategy is not defained, a default retry strategy should be used.
+If a retry strategy is not defined, a default retry strategy should be used.
 Runtime implementations can define their own default retry strategy.
 Serverless Workflow recommends the following settings:

 * `maxAttempts` to be `unlimited`, meaning that the action should be retried indefinitely until successful.